Gurijajo/Job-Monitoring/README.md

 4. Run the development server using `ng serve`.
 5. Open your web browser and visit `http://localhost:4200` to view the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the contribution guidelines outlined in the CONTRIBUTING.md file.

 ## Credits